-is a key component of the medical school application.
-Very few students these days apply to medical school without some sort of research experience.
-Those who do are taking a significant risk, as they will be lacking a huge component of their resume which nearly all their peers will have.
+It’s no secret that undergraduate research is a key component of medical school applications.
+These days, very few students apply to medical school without some sort of research experience.
+Those who don’t include research experience are taking a significant risk, as they will be lacking a huge component of their application that nearly all of their peers will have.

 1 | How Much Do Research Publications Matter for Medical School Applications?

 There is no exact answer to this question, but there are a few guiding principles.
 At the end of the day, research in itself, whether or not it yields a publication, is extremely important for medical school applications.
-All undergraduate students should complete some research
+All undergraduate students should complete research to make themselves competitive applicants.

-.
+Solid research experience is essential to discuss on your primary and secondary applications, and it will lead to questions during the interview process.
 It is almost inevitable that interviewers will ask you to discuss your research.
-If you can talk intelligently about your project and demonstrate that you had substantial and meaningful involvement, this will make you a strong and competitive applicant.
+If you can talk intelligently about your project and demonstrate that you had substantial and meaningful involvement with it, you will be a more strong and competitive applicant.

-It is not imperative to have a letter from your research PI (or principal investigator, the individual who is the head of the lab and your boss during your research time).
-With that said, research PI’s make great letter writers because they can discuss your skills and attributes outside of pure academics.
-These tend to make very strong letters; thus, one of the goals of research should be to obtain a good letter of recommendation.
+The next key outcome of research experience is securing a letter of recommendation.
+While you don’t need to have a letter written by your research PI (or Principal Investigator—the head of the lab and your boss during your research time), research PI’s make great letter writers because they can discuss your skills and attributes outside of pure academics.
+These tend to make very strong letters; thus, one of the goals of research should be to obtain a strong letter of recommendation.

-It is a tangible output of your prior achievement, a quantifiable metric of your success as an undergraduate.
-This certainly helps, and it is therefore a worthy cause to pursue a publication from your hard work in the lab.
+With that said, a publication does make you a stronger applicant.
+It is a tangible output of your prior achievement—a quantifiable metric of your success as an undergraduate.
+This certainly helps, so it’s a worthy cause to pursue a publication from your hard work in the lab.

 2 | Basic Science vs. Clinical Research